FAQ Index

 Check these points:

-API_KEY (NOT your actual key string).Basic, not Bearer).0 for own account endpoints; i... ids where required).Links:
+API_KEY (NOT your actual key string and NOT your athlete ID).Basic, not Bearer).0 for own account endpoints; i... ids where required).Links:

 Moving Time is not always a fixed value in the file.
 Different platforms calculate it differently from pauses, velocity, and event data, so values can differ for the same activity.